sihaojj/CRMVSCodeJSSnippets/README.md

 * XrmFormSelector
 * XrmGrid
 * XrmNavigation
+* XrmMobile
+* XrmPanel
 * XrmProcess
 * XrmTabs
 * XrmUi
 * XrmUtility

-Everything from the client-side portion of the CRM SDK from 2011 - 2016 should be included.
+Everything from the client-side portion of the Dynamics 365/CRM SDK from 2011 - 2016 should be included.
 You can view the complete list of snippets here:
 [https://github.com/jlattimer/CRMVSCodeJSSnippets/wiki/Included-Snippets](https://github.com/jlattimer/CRMVSCodeJSSnippets/wiki/Included-Snippets)